 Fox Renderfarm: What's your idea about our cooperation and how it can benefit both Maxon and Fox Renderfarm?

-MAXON: It's great that big use Cinema 4D - we are convinced that this will open up the market to acquiring more customers and to offer more options to users.
+MAXON: It's great that big render farms use Cinema 4D - we are convinced that this will open up the market to acquiring more customers and to offer more options to users.
 MAXON has always greatly supported the plugin community and we'll continue to make sure that we collaborate with our third party partners in order to make sure that our product is compatible - which will ensure that a renderfarm is able to offer all the product range.

 MAXON: With Cinema 4D's availability in the Fox Renderfarm, our end customers have a lot of flexibility and lead time to focus on art, not technology and maintenance.
-This way the users can outsource the time-consuming and resource-heavy rendering jobs to the - scalable to their needs.
+This way the users can outsource the time-consuming and resource-heavy rendering jobs to the render farm - scalable to their needs.

 Fox Renderfarm: Share with us regarding the C4D's product development strategy and promotion in the near future?